tailevan/tailevan.github.io/about.markdown

 permalink: /about/
 ---

-This is Statistics and Probability Summaries
+This is Stats Summaries and Stories

-- Tai Le Van
+- About me: Tai Le Van
     - [Github](https://github.com/tailevan)
     - [LinkedIn](https://linkedin.com/in/tailevan)